hackclub/hackclub/workshops/personal_website/README.md

 ![pop-up](https://cloud-8gllz91ga-hack-club-bot.vercel.app/0screenshot7.png)

-Now, we need to go to our GitHub account and click on the repo we created at the start of this workshop.
-Then, follow the instructions on the image:
+Now, we need to go to our GitHub account and open the repo we created at the start of this workshop.
+Once you have it open, follow the instructions in the below image:

 ![Github settings](https://cloud-mqt6brgrz-hack-club-bot.vercel.app/0screenshot_2024-04-18_at_15.55.28.png)